-Edit Type Points/ in Playe Marks in Timeline Γimeline Element Position Standard edit IN OUT Nowline (Mark) IN point of media positioned on the timeline nowline Standard edit IN OUT IN - Nowline before mark IN (Mark) IN point of media positioned on the timeline mark IN Standard edit IN OUT - OUT Nowline after mark OUT (Mark) OUT point of media positioned on the timeline mark OUT 3-point edit IN - IN OUT Nowline (Mark) IN point of media positioned on mark IN of timeline + calculation of the mark OUT of inserted media 3-point edit IN - IN - Nowline after mark IN = mark OUT (Mark) IN point of media positioned on mark IN of timeline + calculation of the mark OUT point of inserted media
+Edit Type Points/Marks in Player Marks in Timeline meline Element Position Standard edit IN OUT - - Nowline (Mark) IN point of media positioned on the timeline nowline Standard edit IN OUT IN - Nowline before mark IN (Mark) IN point of media positioned on the timeline mark IN

-Edit Type Points/ in Play Mai Marks in Timeline Element Position 3-point edit - OUT IN OUT Nowline (Mark) OUT point of media positioned on mark OUT of timeline + calculation of the mark IN of inserted media 3-point edit - OUT - OUT Nowline before mark OUT = mark IN (Mark) OUT point of media positioned on mark OUT of timeline + calculation of the mark IN of inserted media 3-point edit - - IN OUT Nowline on mark IN Blue indicator of media positioned on mark IN of timeline + calculation of the mark OUT point of inserted media 3-point edit - - IN OUT Nowline on mark OUT Blue indicator positioned on mark OUT of timeline + calculation of the mark IN point of inserted media 4-point edit IN OUT IN OUT Nowline Media between marks in the Player added between mark IN and mark OUT points in the timeline + speed is automatically calculated in the timeline 4-point edit IN OUT IN - Nowline after mark IN Equivalent to a 4-point edit since the nowline acts as a mark OUT.
+Edit Type Points/I Player Marks in Marks in Timeline neline Element Position Standard edit IN OUT - OUT Nowline after mark OUT (Mark) OUT point of media positioned on the timeline mark OUT 3-point edit IN - IN OUT Nowline (Mark) IN point of media positioned on mark IN of timeline + calculation of the mark OUT of inserted media 3-point edit IN - IN - Nowline after mark IN = mark OUT (Mark) IN point of media positioned on mark IN of timeline + calculation of the mark OUT point of inserted media 3-point edit - OUT IN OUT Nowline (Mark) OUT point of media positioned on mark OUT of timeline + calculation of the mark IN of inserted media 3-point edit - OUT - OUT Nowline before mark OUT = mark IN (Mark) OUT point of media positioned on mark OUT of timeline + calculation of the mark IN of inserted media 3-point edit - - IN OUT Nowline on mark IN Blue indicator of media positioned on mark IN of timeline + calculation of the mark OUT point of inserted media 3-point edit - - IN OUT Nowline on mark OUT Blue indicator positioned on mark OUT of timeline + calculation of the mark IN point of inserted media 4-point edit IN OUT IN OUT Nowline Media between marks in the Player added between mark IN and mark OUT points in the timeline + speed is automatically calculated in the timeline 4-point edit IN OUT IN - Nowline after mark IN Equivalent to a 4-point edit since the nowline acts as a mark OUT.
 4-point edit IN OUT - OUT Nowline before mark OUT Equivalent to a 4-point edit since the nowline acts as a mark IN.

-5.5.4.
+6.5.4.
 Adding Media in Insert or Overwrite Using Drag-and-Drop Actions